animesh-singhal/FCND-3D-Controls/README.md

 In scenario 2, simulator gives the drone an initial disturbance: an initial angular velocity about x axis.
 Task is to do something so that the angular velocity goes back to zero (acheived by Body rate controller) and the angular positon about x axis (roll) goes back to zero (achieved by roll, pitch and yaw controllers).

 Ideally the Body rate controller will receive the commanded angular velocity from roll, pitch and yaw controllers but that'll happen when all four of those controllers are functional.
 We get started by ignoring roll, pitch and yaw controllers and manually command the Body Rate Controller to maintain zero angular velocity and tune it.
 Once it responds to this command, we start setting up roll, pitch and yaw controllers to give it the angular velocities desired to make roll, pitch, yaw back to zero (which is again a manual command).
-These controllers will obtain obtain commands from higher level controllers (Lateral and Altitude controllers) to compute the desired values of roll, pitch and yaw.
+These controllers will obtain commands from higher level controllers (Lateral and Altitude controllers) to compute the desired values of roll, pitch and yaw.

-The first step is to implement the [BodyRateControl method](./src/QuadControl.cpp#L100-L130) applying a [P controller](https://en.wikipedia.org/wiki/Proportional_control) and the moments of inertia.
+The first step is to implement the [BodyRateControl method](./src/QuadControl.cpp#L100-L130) applying a [P controller](https://en.wikipedia.org/wiki/Proportional_control).
 At this point, the `kpPQR` parameter has to be tuned to stop the drone from flipping, but first, some thrust needs to be commanded in the altitude control because we don't have thrust commanded on the `GenerateMotorCommands` anymore.
 A good value is `thurst = mass * CONST_GRAVITY` (this is chosen to simply things by commanding the drone to just balance the gravitational force with no intent of acelerating in the z direction)

 Once this is done, we move on to the [RollPitchControl method](./cpp/src/QuadControl.cpp#L124-L167) (because the initial disturbance was given along the x axis).
 For this implementation, you need to apply a few equations.
 You need to apply a P controller to the elements `R13` and `R23` of the [rotation matrix](https://en.wikipedia.org/wiki/Rotation_matrix) from body-frame accelerations and world frame accelerations: